chriscauley/intro_to_programming/DAY3.md

 1. Change the above program to ask the user what their birthday is.
 Be sure to use `number_input` again and ask them the year, month, and date they were born.

 2. Modify the above program (or anything you have written) to record two times, one at the begining and one at the end of the program.
-When then inform the user how long the program took to run.
+Use this to inform the user how long the program took to run.

 ## Saving and loading